ECronin1973/Applied_Statistics_MyWork/README.md

  ## Explain Your Work

- This section covers topics such as Type I Error reduction, Effect Sizes, t-test explained, ANOVA test explained, along with relevant references.
+ This section discusses why it is more appropriate to apply ANOVA rather than several t-tests when analyzing more than two groups.
+The following topics are identified.

+ - Type I Error reduction
+ - Efficiency
+ - Comprehensive Analysis
+ - Post-Hoc Tests
+ - Effect Sizes

- ## Reducing the risk of Type I Errors
+ ### Reducing the risk of Type I Errors

  The first consideration was to control Type 1 Error Rates in t-tests and ANOVA tests.
-The following outlines which test is more appropriate.
+The following compares both groups

   __Single Test for Multiple Comparisons__